unkn0wndo3s/NovaOS/README.md

 - Extend Stage 2 freely; the helper script recalculates the sector count every build, so no manual constants are needed unless you change the load address.
 - If Stage 2 grows beyond the first few sectors, ensure it still fits within the BIOS-readable area or add paging logic before switching to protected/long mode.
+- The GDT is currently staged at physical address `0x00000500`; update `GDT_BASE` in `boot/stage2.asm` if you need a different location, and keep it below 1 MiB unless A20 is enabled.
 - Keep Stage 1 within 512 bytes including the `0xAA55` signature; `nasm` plus the padding directive in `boot/stage1.asm` enforces this.

 ## Contribution Rules